-The choice of using description logic as the foundation of the Semantic Web ontology languages is largely due to the trade-off between expressivity and reasoning efficiency.
-In tasks such as ontology matching, reasoning does not need to be instant, so we can afford to consider other forms of knowledge outside of a specific ontology language or description logic.
+OWL and many other ontology languages are based on variations of description logics.
+However, the choice of using description logic as the foundation of the Semantic Web ontology languages is largely due to the trade-off between expressivity and reasoning efficiency.
+In tasks such as ontology matching, reasoning does not need to be instant, so we can afford to consider more general forms of knowledge outside of a specific ontology language or description logic.